40 Below Summer: Reformation and Fire at Zero Gravity (2011–2014)

-On July 12, 2010, it was announced that 40 Below Summer would play a reunion show on Saturday, October 2, 2010 at Starland Ballroom in Sayreville, New Jersey.
+On July 12, 2010, it was announced that 40 Below Summer would play a reunion show on Saturday, October 2, 2010, at Starland Ballroom in New Jersey.
 God Forbid and With Daggers Drawn played support.
 40 Below played "Invitation to the Dance" from cover-to-cover.

 On February 27, 2012, it was announced that Max and Joey had parted ways with the project With Daggers Drawn.
 Soon after, the other members of the group disbanded to form rock band Pralaya, while Max and Joey returned to focusing on 40 Below Summer.

 On April 3, 2012, Max Illidge posted a track list for an upcoming album entitled Fire at Zero Gravity on the band's Facebook.
 He also stated that "this album will f**k you sideways".
 It was announced on June 12, 2012, that Joey D'Amico would play drums instead of Carlos Aguilar.
 Prior to the release of the album, the band released two songs, "Bottom Feeder" and "My Name Is Vengeance" for free download.
 On December 1, 2012, 40 Below Summer was scheduled to perform an album release show at Starland Ballroom, although it was canceled due to damage to the venue from Hurricane Sandy.
-Fire at Zero Gravity was officially released on April 30, 2013 via Super Massive Music Group.
+Fire at Zero Gravity was officially released on April 30, 2013, via Super Massive Music Group.
+Derrick Klybish and Anthony Devizio were confirmed as the new bassist and drummer respectively.
 In 2013, Illidge stated "Our goal is to just make music.
 We have fans.
 Because you don't need a record label anymore, we can keep making music for a long time."

-Transmission Infrared (2015–present)
+Transmission Infrared (2015–2022)

 In February 2015, the band announced on Facebook that they were recording a new album.
 The production of the album was mostly funded by a crowdfunding campaign.

-On August 31, 2016 the band premiered a music video for the song "Snake Charmer," which is included on Transmission Infrared and is one of the three songs streamed prior to the album's release.
+On August 31, 2016, the band premiered a music video for the song "Snake Charmer," which is included on Transmission Infrared and is one of the three songs streamed prior to the album's release.
 In September 2017, the band parted ways with bassist Derrick Klybish and recruited Scare Don't Fear and Beyond Visible guitarist Tom McNamara as their new bass player.
 McNamara played his first shows with the band in October 2017.
-Derrick Klybish passed away on November 11, 2020.
+Derrick Klybish died on November 11, 2020.
+He was 39 years old.

+Untethered (2023–present)

+It was reported in December 2023 that the band had begun recording 11 songs for a new album, with the vocal work to be completed the following year.
+Their 1st song since 2016, "King Ghidorah", was released on May 23, 2025.
+The band are planning to do an anniversary show for October 2025, which will include the current lineup and the circa 2000 lineup which consists of Illidge and D'Amico, along with former members Aguilar, Plingos and Graziani.
+The band would also announce the addition of Robi Kirsic on bass.

+On September 29, 2025, the band announced their seventh album, Untethered, would be released on October 10.